jasonrandrews/arm-software-developers/content/en/devsummit22/build.md

 ```
 [TIMESTAMP][INSTANCEID] CHIP:DL: PlatformBlueZInit init success
 ```
 Confirming it is ready to use (other messages in the log can be ignored).
-Full [documentation](https://github.com/project-chip/connectedhomeip/tree/master/examples/lighting-app/linux) for `chip-lighting-app` is provided in the repository.
+Full [documentation](https://github.com/project-chip/connectedhomeip/tree/master/examples/lighting-app/linux) for `lighting-app` is provided in the repository.

-Leave `chip-lighting-app` application running on this instance.
+Leave `lighting-app` application running on this instance.

 ### Pair chip-tool